ANI717/ANI717/README.md

 - 👋 Hi, I’m Animesh Bala Ani
 - 👀 I’m interested in Computer Vision, Machine Learning and Robotics
-- 🌱 I’m currently MS student at Temple University College of Engineering
+- 🌱 I’m currently a MS student at Temple University College of Engineering
-- 📫 How to reach me: https://www.linkedin.com/in/ani717/
+- 📫 How to reach me?
+Contact me via Linkdin: www.linkedin.com/in/ani717/

 <!---
 ANI717/ANI717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.